-Since 2010, sales of ADHD medications have risen by 8% every year.
-Several health experts attribute this not to a rise in ADHD occurrence but rather to an increase in pressure for treatment.
+Between 2010 and 2015, sales of ADHD medications rose 8% each year.
+Several health experts attribute this not to a rise in Attention-Deficit/Hyperactivity Disorder occurrence but rather to an increase in pressure for treatment.
 Well, one drug-free alternative may relieve some of that pressure.
 In fact, learning meditation may be the answer for many children diagnosed with ADHD.
 (1)

-According to renowned psychiatrist Dr. Jerome Kagan, this pressure has gotten so bad that only 10% of children in the U.S. taking ADHD meds actually need them.
+According to renowned psychiatrist Dr. Jerome Kagan, this pressure to diagnose and treat has gotten so bad that only 10% of children in the U.S. taking ADHD meds may actually need them.
+(2)

 As for the other 90%?
-Their symptoms are likely treatable with natural methods – like meditation.
+Their symptoms are likely treatable with natural methods – like learning meditation.

-The Remarkable Effects Of Meditation On Children With ADHD
+The Remarkable Effects Of Learning Meditation On Children With ADHD

-By the end of the study, 6 children were able to stop taking medication completely and experience normal behavior.
-12 kids halved their dose while another group reduced theirs by a quarter.
+By the end of the study, six children were able to stop taking medication completely and experience normal behavior.
+Twelve kids halved their doses while another group reduced theirs by a quarter.
+(4)

 Another form of meditation – transcendental meditation – has also shown tremendous promise in kids with Attention-Deficit/Hyperactivity Disorder.
 In fact, in one study, the practice reduced ADHD symptoms in kids by an incredible 50%.
 (5)

-These results were not just self-reported, by the way.
-Through brain scans, researchers observed very tangible brain changes in kids with ADHD who learned how to meditate.
+And these results were not just self-reported, by the way.
+Through brain scans, researchers also observed very tangible brain changes in kids with ADHD who learned how to meditate.

 Why Meditation Works For Treating ADHD

-In the 2nd addition to his book The SharpBrains Guide to Brain Fitness, author Alvaro Fernandez puts it, meditation essentially works by developing the ‘mental muscles’ required for kids to pay attention.
+In the 2nd addition to his book The SharpBrains Guide to Brain Fitness, author Alvaro Fernandez puts out that meditation essentially works by developing the “mental muscles” required for kids to pay attention.
 This theory is consistent with research that shows meditation improves the brain’s ability to control itself.
+(7)

-This is reflected in EEC scans that show an increase in beta brain activity for kids with ADHD who engage in meditation.
-Heightened beta brain wave levels indicate increased focus.
+Furthermore, this is reflected in EEC scans that show an increase in beta brain activity for kids with ADHD who engage in meditation.
+Specifically, heightened beta brain wave levels indicate increased focus.
+(8)

 Remarkably, as Dr. Sarina Grosswald says, children with ADHD have no more difficulty learning how to meditate transcendentally than kids without it.

-Also worth mentioning: meditation produces virtually no side effects, while conventional ADHD medications result in a whole boatload, including:
+Also worth mentioning: meditation produces virtually no side effects, while conventional ADHD medications result in a whole boatload, including these: (9)

 - Reduced appetite